antmendoza/my-temporal-pocs/python/_8156/README.md

 poetry run python3 starter.py

 ```
-After sending a query that does not exist in the workflow the console pring "Encoded failure"
+After sending a query that does not exist in the workflow the console print "Encoded failure"

 This represents a problem since the UI send a non-existing query to the worker to get the list of queryies the workflow exposes.